marita30/Batalla-ProyectoServidor-/README.md

 So I can start to win a game of Battle,
 I want my attack to reduce Player 2's HP

+As Player 1,
+So I can start to win a game of Battle,
+I want my attack to reduce Player 2's HP by 10

 ```